-You can start saving for the future from the first day of employment through the Commonwealth of Virginia 457 Deferred Compensation Plan.
-You also contribute 5 percent of your creditable compensation each month toward your future monthly retirement benefit.
+You can start saving for the future from the first day of employment through the Commonwealth of Virginia 457 Deferred Compensation Plan if you are eligible, a 403(b) plan or another supplemental retirement plan if offered by your employer.
+You or your employer (on your behalf) also contributes 5 percent of your creditable compensation each month toward your future monthly retirement benefit.

-While you are an active member, take time to learn more about your benefits by referring to your member handbook, looking up information on the VRS website at www.varetire.org and taking advantage of member education opportunities (see right column).
+While you are an active employee, take time to learn more about your benefits by referring to your member handbook, looking up information on the VRS website at www.varetire.org and taking advantage of member education opportunities (see right column).